I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 • MSI – F1, F2, F12, Delete.

-If the computer requires a password when entering BIOS
+If the computer requires a password when entering the BIOS

-Often a password is put on the BIOS, it can be set in order to save settings or secure a laptop, monoblock from system changes by other users.
-But memory is a tricky thing, and it often happens that secret code forgotten, and login is simply required.
-After several unsuccessful attempts, the screen goes blank, and the user begins to panic.
+Often a password is placed on the BIOS; it can be set in order to save settings or protect a laptop or all-in-one PC from changes to the system by other users.
+But memory is a tricky thing, and it often happens that secret code forgotten, but logging in is simply necessary.
+After several unsuccessful attempts, the screen goes blank and the user begins to panic.
 But everything is not so scary, there are several options for how to enter the BIOS system without a password:

-• Find the “Clear CMOS” jumper on the laptop or computer motherboard, which will clear the memory, including the password.
+• Find a “Clear CMOS” jumper on the motherboard of your laptop or computer, which will clear the memory, including the password.
 To find the location of the key, you should first read the instructions and the motherboard diagram.

-• Remove the CMOS battery for at least twelve hours, preferably a day.
-Then connect it again and start the system.
-The disadvantage of this option is a long waiting time.
+• Remove the CMOS battery for at least twelve hours, preferably for a day.
+Then reconnect it and start the system.
+The disadvantage of this option is the long waiting time.

-• Entering an engineering password for system board instead of bios code.
-The disadvantage of this method is the inability to use for older versions of the BIOS.
+• Entering an engineering password for motherboard instead of bios code.
+The disadvantage of this method is that it cannot be used for older BIOS versions.

 To avoid such problems in the future: